- Virtual reality has very quickly become the current and future big thing for all industries and spheres of operations, especially marketing.

 This technology that once existed only in the fantasies of even the smartest technologists is now simply a dream made manifest.
 From individual consumers looking to be immersed in a world of endless possibilities, to brands seeking to mesmerise their customers, VR is now accessible to all and sundry.

-The virtual reality market size is projected to exceed $40 billion by 2020 which isn't surprising considering its fast-paced transformation of diverse industries.
+The global augmented and virtual reality market size is projected to exceed US$72.8 billion by 2024 (Statista) which isn't surprising considering its fast-paced transformation of diverse industries.

 VR has provided out-of-the-box solutions to various scales of problems plaguing several industries, and the marketing industry is enjoying tremendous application from this out-of-the-world technology.